PaddlePaddle/FastDeploy/docs/get_started/installation/nvidia_gpu.md

 ## 3. Build from Source Using Docker

-- Note: ```dockerfiles/Dockerfile.gpu``` by default supports SM 80/86/89/90 architectures.
+> Note: `dockerfiles/Dockerfile.gpu` currently supports CUDA 12.6 only, targeting SM 80/86/89/90 architectures, and requires Python 3.10.
 To support other architectures, modify ```bash build.sh 1 python false [80,90]``` in the Dockerfile.
 It's recommended to specify no more than 2 architectures.

 ```shell
 git clone https://github.com/PaddlePaddle/FastDeploy